johntsinger/da-python-p7/README.md

   - -f --file : the name of the file to be opened without extension. (default=shares)
     - Can be : shares, dataset1, dataset2
   - -i --invest : the investment amount. (default=500)
-    - Must be an integer
+    - Must be a positive integer

 ### Bruteforce :